skepfusky/fren-time-tracker/README.md

 # Fren Time Tracker

 Do you have friends that live in a different timezone?
+Are you on a place where most of your friends are living on the other side of the planet?
 There's a solution for that!

 You can now track your friends' timezone to see if they're either sleeping or probably waking up, you can know what time they're currently on.